 - Intangible.
 Cryptocurrencies are intangible – they only exist in a digital peer-to-peer network.

 - Unregulated.
-Cryptocurrencies aren’t regulated by governments or central banks.
+Cryptocurrencies are often unregulated.
 So, if your funds are stolen, there isn’t an easy way to get your money back.

 - Unprotected.
 Cryptocurrencies often aren't protected by organisations like the FCA or FSCS (more on this below).
 It can be difficult to work out what type of financial product they are, and whether they’re regulated.